 1. Start a new tradition.

 This year will mark the 11th Christmas without my mom.
 I made a promise to myself that each year I will buy a new ornament in memory of her.
-It will be like I never spend a Christmas without her.
+It’s my way of doing something for her during the holiday season.

 Although it is so hard and different without our lost loved ones here, we must remember that they would still want us to continue on a happy life—not only around Christmas time but all the time.